Information about corona

 Since the CIP-pools and the software available there are currently not accessible to students, the computer centre will allow many software products to be used from home during this time.

-The dining hall (Mensa), the New Cafeteria and the cafe bars remain closed.
+The Mensa, the New Cafeteria and the CafeBars are still closed.

 Until further notice, the student hotline is available from Monday to Friday from 08:30 - 12:00.
 We ask for your understanding for the limited telephone hours.